szymon-sawicki/shopping/README.md

 # shopping-app

+- PROJECT IS UNFINISHED -

-Simple app used to train java collections skills (mostly maps) and TDD.
+Simple app used to train java collections skills and TDD.
+This is not real business case, i made it to have some fun with maps and their testing.
-Data will be loaded from json files, I used own, external Validator Maybe I will make web api with spark web framework, but i'm not sure at the moment
+Data will be loaded from json files, I used my own Validator

 ### Project structure